USVG/Penguin-Airlines/README.md

 Penguin Airlines is a flight booking website, developed as part of a team and created with the humor of a flightless bird in mind, Penguin Airlines aims to provide a seamless experience for customers, with detailed flight searching, ticket booking and more.

-Website was adapted from the Progressus template by Sergey Pozhilov
+Website was adapted from the Progressus Bootstrap template by Sergey Pozhilov
 ### Features:
 - Full Database Connection
 - Full Account System
 - Flight Searching including lots of filtering options
 - Flight Booking via account system
 - User Password Encryption